Susan Royal, Woodwind Area Head, Professor

 and learn the art of ensemble playing.

-The flute studio at SUNY Fredonia has been widely recognized for accomplished, talented
+The flute studio at The State University of New York at Fredonia has been widely recognized

-In addition, SUNY Fredonia flutists are known for being a kind and supportive group.
+In addition, Fredonia flutists are known for being a kind and supportive group.
+They

 For we seek to prepare our students fully for all of life’s challenges; to enhance